 (3-3-0).
 Introduction to differential and integral calculus (with applications), probability, decision making, and simulation.
-Recommended prerequisite: MATH 1324 or MATH 1314.
-Waiver may be authorized in certain instances by consent of department chairperson.

-This course may be taken for honors credit.
+Required Prerequisite: MATH 1324 or MATH 1314 This course may be taken for honors credit.
 Consult the department for information.

 MATH-1332 Survey of Mathematics +